erred/uva-sne/inr-lab3.md

 ## Q13.
 Explain how the IPv6 address received by host A was derived

+1. host A sends out a router solicitation
+2. host R responds with the network prefix
+3. host A uses modified EUI-64 to construct its address:
+   - use network prefix: 2001:db8:700:500::/64
+   - insert fffe into mac address 00:16:3e:e3:63:42 -> 00163efffee36342
+   - flip bit 7 to from local to universal -> 02163efffee36342
+   - attach to network prefix to form 128 bit address: 2001:db8:700:500:216:3eff:fee3:6342
+4. check the address isn't already in use

 ```
 180: eth12@if181: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000
     link/ether 00:16:3e:e3:63:42 brd ff:ff:ff:ff:ff:ff link-netnsid 0